Quantum magnetometer sensor array

 DARPA QuASAR (2010)

 Quantum-Assisted Sensing and Readout program.
 Broad agency announcement BAA-10-44.
-Funded atomic magnetometers, NV-diamond sensors, quantum-limited detection.
+Funded atomic magnetometers, NV-diamond sensors, and quantum-limited detection.
+AMBIIENT (2013) extended the work toward biomagnetic imaging.

 Kitching, J. (NIST)